Page Links: First Previous 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 Next Last Index Page

 The aircraft achieved the maximum recorded airspeed of 180 Knots IAS at about 08:08:42 UTC and immediately thereafter, the Engine 1 and Engine 2 fuel cutoff switches transitioned from RUN to CUTOFF position one after another with a time gap of 01 sec.
 The Engine N1 and N2 began to decrease from their take-off values as the fuel supply to the engines was cut off.

 In the cockpit voice recording, one of the pilots is heard asking the other why did he cutoff.
-The other pilot responded that he did not do so. |
+The other pilot responded that he did not do so.
+10 users liked this post.
+Reply to this quoting this original post.
+You need to be logged in.
+Not available on closed threads. |

 KSINGH